yokolet/new-note/algo/design/2022-10-06-time-based-key-value-store.md

 - Design
 date: 2022-10-06 14:33 +0900
 ---
-## Introduction
-A design problem always requires a consideration on what data structure(s) to save input data.
-This problem needs a key-value store (hash table) since get method needs key access.
-However, even though the same key is used, the get result depends on the timestamp.
-Given that, it needs another hash table to save timestamps.
-Conveniently, the timestamp is given chronologically to set method, which means it is sorted.
-If the array is sorted, the binary search can be used to find the answer.
-In this problem, the same index of timestamps can be used to get a value.

 ## Problem Description
 > Design a time-based key-value data structure that can store multiple values for the same key